ITUnlp/UniParse/README.md

 ## Included models

 ### [Neural Models]
 UniParse includes a small collection of state-of-the-art neural models that are implemented using a high level model wrapper that should reduce development time significantly.
 This component currently supports two neural backends, namely: DyNet and PyTorch.
 One of these libraries are required to use the model wrapper.
-The remaining components contained in UniParse have no dependency, and UniParse can therefore safely be installed without.
+The remaining components contained in UniParse have no dependencies.

 ```bash
 # uncomment desired (if any) backend